RakeshpatilLB/chacha-improved-/README.md

 Verilog 2001 implementation of the ChaCha stream cipher.

 ## Status ##
-The core is completed and has been implemented and used in several FPGA designs.
+The core(Base RTL) is completed and has been implemented and used in several FPGA designs.
 The core is for example used as the CSPRNG/DRBG part of the random number generator (RNG) in the [Cryptech HSM](https://cryptech.is/).